JGrana01/huetil/README.md

 **$ huetil set light Living_Room_2 on red bri 200**

 This command turns the light on and changes it's color to red and sets the brightness to level 200.

+Note the use of the lights "Name" rather than the ID.
+When using a name for a light or group you will need to put an underscore (_) in place of any spaces in the name.
+(i.e. Living room would be entered as Living_room)

 BTW, for a list of valid colors, issue this command: